eoinom/AllAboutErik/src/data/musical-journey/musical-friends/musical-friends.md

     text: >-
       Jimmy was playing with Chris in the band Silvertone when I first met him.
       He previously played with the San Francisco group the Avengers.
-He was a unique and talented guitar stylist, using sounds and techniques that harkened back to the 1950s.
+He was a unique and talented guitar stylist, experimenting with sounds, as well as using effects and techniques that harkened back to the 1950s.
 He was a sweet and soft-spoken individual, rarely bubbling over with conversation.
       In the course of the years of recording with Chris, we became good friends.
     thumbnailImg: >-
       https://res.cloudinary.com/all-about-erik/image/upload/v1571091737/Musical%20Journey/Musical%20Friends/Jim-Wilsey_evft51.jpg
   - imgOrientation: landscape